senacor/Trader.AI/README.md

 ## Development
 ### IDE
-To start developing Python application basically there are not any huge requirements.
+To start developing Python applications, there are not any huge requirements actually.
 You could open your favorite text editor (notepad.exe, TextEdit, vim, Notepad++, sublime, Atom, emacs, ...), type in some code and run it with `$ python your-file.py`.
 However, there are some IDEs which make developing and running Python applications more convenient.
 We worked with the following: